THE NECESSARY EQUIPMENT

 13. Attach the accessories

-Make the 3 mm holes on the P2 flap.
+Make the 3 mm holes on flap P2.

-Screw on the two collar buttons with ring.
+Screw on the two collar buttons with rings.

-Then, insert the strap into the collar button rings and secure with rivets.
+Then, insert the strap into the rings of the collar buttons and secure with rivets.

 ![]() |